DeiverV/Helios_WorldWide_Technical_Assessment/README.md

     npm run build
     npm preview

+I made some unit testing in the main app components so you can run them as:

+    npm install
+    npm run test

+To develop the tests I decided to use **Vitest** because his integration with Vite is easier and faster than Jest.

-If you want only see the final result you can check:
+If you want only see the final result you can check this Vercel link deploy:

 [Technical Assesment Deploy](https://deiber-verano-technical-assessment.vercel.app/)